Apple Cider Brined Pork Chops (Paleo, Whole30)

 Succulent, tender grilled pork chops with a delicately sweet note that is only enhance by the aromatic fall spices and sultry smokiness.
-Every bite is a burst of juicy flavor that can only be accomplished with this flavorful and beautiful brine.
+Every bite is a burst of juicy flavor that can only be accomplished with this sweet and earthy brine.
 This Paleo and Whole30 friendly recipe is sure to satisfy that craving for the perfect pork chop and goes great with homemade applesauce!

 If you're like me, busy with work and keeping up with an active family, it can be easy to fall into dinner patterns of eating the same dishes on repeat, I know I am so guilty of this!
 Insert this brine recipe: an easy way and tasty way to enhance the flavors of your pork chops.
 Taking a little time to brine these babies before hitting the grill makes all the difference between a mouthwatering bite and one that is dry and tough.
 Trust me, you will forever want to brine your pork chops after having these!

 What does it mean to source humanely raised animal products verses conventional ones?
 Humanely raised animals such as pigs, chickens, and cows, are raised on pastures where they are able to forage and eat a diet that is natural and healthy for them.
 Healthy animals yield healthy products, increasing the nutrients themselves and the nutrient density of what you are eating.
 Conventional sources of animal products are from animals that are raised in harsh conditions, often in warehouses where the animals are locked in, confined without sunlight, and unable to eat their natural diets yielding products that are less nutritious and potentially inflammatory.

 Pasture raised pork is higher in nutrients and is better for the environment.
 Let's talk about nutrition first.